 Do a job search on your personas

-In addition to reaching out to your sales team and customers, do a job search on your persona on one of the job boards like Indeed or LinkedIn.
+In addition to reaching out to your sales team and customers, do a job search on your personas on one of the job boards, like Indeed or Linkedin.
 Hiring managers take great care when writing job descriptions.
 They have challenges and need enthusiastic people to help them solve them.
 Does your product or service address the needs in this particular area?
 Are you a subject matter expert in that area?
 If you can offer information and insight and it is in line with your company offering – write about it.
 Offer a tip sheet.

 Check out the industry tradeshows that relate to your company.

 Who is speaking at them?
 What are the topics?
 Speaker panels and topics are chosen very carefully by conference organizers.
 They know that speaking sessions should focus on industry trends to encourage people to attend the show.
 The topics are there for you.
-If you can offer thought leadership – and it appeals to one of your personals – you’ve got your topic!
+If you can offer thought leadership – and it appeals to one or more of your personas – you’ve got your topic!
 This is a great way to optimize content conversion.

-You have subject matter experts (SME) in your company but they are busy and may not have the inclination to write.
+You have subject matter experts (SMEs) in your company but they are busy and may not have the inclination to write.

 That’s OK, you can.
 Here’s an easy way to create articles.
 Identify three questions related to your topic where the SME has expertise.
-Interview your expert and use voice memos on your phone to record their answers.
+Interview your expert and record their answers.
 This makes it easy to listen and ask follow-up questions.
 If they are willing to answer the questions in an email, that works too.
 You will have the content for your article, and your expert will be pleased to offer their expertise.